irllyliketoast/Learn-About-Plants/README.md

 ## Project Overview

-The **Plant Learning Game** is an interactive, educational website designed and developed as the final deliverable for **MIS 310: Management Information Systems** at the University of North Carolina Wilmington.
+The **Plant Learning Game** is an interactive, educational website designed and developed as the final deliverable for **Management Information Systems (MIS 310)** class at the University of North Carolina Wilmington.

 This project combines the technical requirements of web development with the creative challenge of instructional design.
 The site offers a playful and informative experience to help users explore three major groups of plants: **Angiosperms**, **Gymnosperms**, and **Pteridophytes**.